 We offer two assessments for emotional intelligence:

-The Emotional Competence Inventory (ECI) is a scientifically-validated and reliable 360 tool that assesses your emotional intelligence.
+The Emotional and Social Competency Inventory (ESCI) is a scientifically-validated and reliable 360 tool that assesses your emotional intelligence.
 It is based on the seminal work of Dr. Richard Boyatzis and Dr. Daniel Goleman, and builds on the HayGroup's 35 years of competency research.
-The model includes 18 emotional competencies.
+The model includes 12 emotional competencies.

-The ECI will give critical awareness on how people you interact with on a daily basis perceive you, both in how you manage yourself and how you manage your relationships.
-Once you know where you are at with regard to the 18 emotional competencies, you can start to develop a plan to enhance your emotional intelligence.
+The ESCI will give critical awareness on how people you interact with on a daily basis perceive you, both in how you manage yourself and how you manage your relationships.
+Once you know where you are at with regard to the 12 emotional competencies, you can start to develop a plan to enhance your emotional intelligence.

 Your employees receive a personalized report that gives those who are current leaders or who aspire to be leaders powerful insights in areas that they can develop to improve their performance.